snowplow-archive/snowplow.github.com/_posts/2015-07-28-snowplow-android-tracker-0.5.0-released.md

 category: Releases
 ---

 We are pleased to announce the release of the [Snowplow Android Tracker][repo] version 0.5.0.
-The Tracker has undergone a series of performance enhancing changes, plus the addition of client-side sessionization.
+The Tracker has undergone a series of performance improvements, plus the addition of client-side sessionization.

 This release post will cover the following topics: